WebPredict/angular-2-interview-questions/README.md

 **How would you select all the child components' elements?**

-A: with the @ViewChildren decorator, like for example:
+A: With the @ViewChildren decorator, like for example:

 `@ViewChildren(ChildDirective) viewChildren: QueryList<ChildDirective>;`

 **How would you select a css class in any ancestor of the component host element, all the way up to the document root?**

-A: using the :host-context() pseudo-class selector.
+A: Using the :host-context() pseudo-class selector.

 **What selector force a style down through the child component tree into all the child component views?**

-A: use the /deep/ selector along with :host pseudo-class selector.
+A: Use the /deep/ selector along with :host pseudo-class selector.

 **What does :host-context() pseudo-class selector target?**